yoichitgy/hugo_yoichitgy/content/post/2015-08-31-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part3-designing-the-model.md

 +++
 date = "2015-08-31T01:10:55+09:00"
-draft = true
-slug = "dependency-injection-in-mvvm-architecture-with-reactivecocoa-part-3-development-of-the-model"
+slug = "dependency-injection-in-mvvm-architecture-with-reactivecocoa-part-3-designing-the-model"
 tags = ["swinject", "dependency-injection", "mvvm", "reactivecocoa", "swift", "alamofire", "himotoki"] title = "Dependency Injection in MVVM Architecture with ReactiveCocoa Part 3: Designing the Model"

 +++

 In [the last blog post](/post/dependency-injection-in-mvvm-architecture-with-reactivecocoa-part-2-project-setup/), we setup an Xcode project to develop an app composed of Model, View and ViewModel frameworks.
 In this blog post, we are going to develop the Model part in the MVVM architecture.
-We will learn how to design Model entities and services with their dependencies injected.
+We will learn how to design our Model consisting of entities and services with dependencies injected.
 Decoupling of the dependencies is the advantage of the MVVM architecture.
 [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) is used for event handling, which is essential to decouple Model, View and ViewModel in the MVVM architecture.
 We will also learn how to use [Himotoki](https://github.com/ikesyo/Himotoki) to define mappings from JSON data to Swift types.

-The source code used in the blog posts is available at [a repository on GitHub](https://github.com/Swinject/SwinjectMVVMExample).
+The source code used in the blog post is available at [a repository on GitHub](https://github.com/Swinject/SwinjectMVVMExample).

 ![SwinjectMVVMExample ScreenRecord](/images/post/2015-08/SwinjectMVVMExampleScreenRecord.gif)

 ## Notice

 We are going to use Swift 2.0 with Xcode 7 though they are still in beta versions.
 To use with Swift 2.0, a development version of ReactiveCocoa in [swift2 branch](https://github.com/ReactiveCocoa/ReactiveCocoa/tree/swift2) will be used.
 Notice that ReactiveCocoa 3.0 has functional style APIs like `|> map` or `|> flatMap`, but APIs in swift2 branch are in protocol oriented and fluent style like `.map()` or `.flatMap()`.
 Since swift2 branch is still in development, the APIs might be changed in the future.
-In the next blog post, we will develop the View and ViewModel parts of the app, and learn how to inject dependencies by [Swinject](https://github.com/Swinject/Swinject) in the MVVM architecture.

 ## Himotoki

 [Himotoki](https://github.com/ikesyo/Himotoki) is a type-safe JSON decoding library for Swift.
-It maps JSON elements to properties of a type with a simple definition of the mapping as `Decodable` protocol.
-The advantage of Himotoki is the support of mapping to read-only (`let`) properties.
+It maps JSON elements to properties of a type with a simple definition of the mappings as `Decodable` protocol.
+The advantage of Himotoki is the support of mappings to read-only (`let`) properties.

 Its usage is simple.
 Assume that you want to map JSON like `{ "some_name": "Himotoki", "some_value": 1 }` to `SomeValue` type.
-To define the mapping, make `SomeValue` type conform `Decodable` protocol.
+To define the mappings, make `SomeValue` type conform `Decodable` protocol.

     struct SomeValue {
         let name: String